CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 It's recommended to perform a scan against your Google source environment to proactively look for problems.
 While in CloudM Migrate select Step 5 on the left and then select Start.
 Depeending on the size of the envornment this can take some time to complete.
 When complete select Export Scan Results to download a zip of the scan results.

-The import files to check are the FileScanReport.html and MailScanReport.html.
+The important files to check are the FileScanReport.html and MailScanReport.html.
 Users that have items errors are highlighted in red.
 Important errors to look for are:

 - Path Contains too many characters.
 These can be corrected before the migration or use the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#trunfoldfil">Truncate Folders and Files</a> option which is on by default and set the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#orphfold">Orphaned Items Folder</a> field to a target folder name.
 - Dead User Objects.